nineisten/qusino/README.md

 ### One Platform.
 Two Legal Models.
 Zero Gatekeepers.

 **Qusino.com** → Global Real-Money Casino (Isle of Man OGRA license Q4 2025)
+- can deposit and withdraw without legal hangups
+- transacts with QST

 **Qusino.us** → US Sweepstakes Casino (48 states legal – no purchase necessary)
+- Can buy star coins only.
+- recieve the purchase value in QSC as a bonus to your STAR purchase ( 777 STAR : 1 QSC )
+- QSC to QST can only be redeemed in dApp.
+Never on exchanges.
+- STAR coins coins are for Voting, staking, and Free game play.
+Otherwise non-redeemable.
+- Staking star Earns you QSC.

 Smart IP geo-routing.
 Same buddies, chat, wall, and profile across both worlds.